ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 ### Configure Edit Screen tab

-**Note**: This can be hidden by a user with Admin permissions in the
+**Note:** This can be hidden by a user with Admin permissions in the
 Article: Options.

 ![Configure edit screen tab](../../../en/images/articles/articles-edit-editor-tab.png)